liana-p/narrat-engine/docs/guides/customising-ui.md

 ---
-description: This page explains how to use CSS to theme the game and UI
+description: This page explains how to use CSS to customise the visual look and theme the game and UI in Narrat
 ---

-# Theming the game and UI
+# Customising the UI theme

 Because narrat games are built using standard web tools (HTML/CSS/JS), it is possible to customise the styling of every element in the game using custom CSS.